syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 ## Adding separate view for annotation

-The ChartAnnotationView is used to render the annotation with the help of the GetView method.
-Following is the code snippet
+The ChartAnnotationView is used to render the annotation using the GetView method.
+The following code sample demonstrates how to add separate view for annotation.

 {% highlight c# %}
 [C#]